waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## D. Known Pokemon Locations
 - **Cerulean Cave:** Ditto, Wigglytuff, Electrode, Golem, Raichu, Sandslash, Parasect, Lickitung, Magneton, Dodrio, RHYDON, VICTREEBEL.
 - **Pokémon Tower:** GASTLY, CUBONE.

-## E. Tile Traversal Rules
-- **Healing Zone:** A tile described as a "purified, protected zone" that fully heals all Pokémon in the party's HP and restores all their PP. Found on Pokémon Tower 5F.
-- **Steps Tile:** Allows movement between 'ground' and 'elevated_ground' tiles.
-- **Ground/Elevated Ground:** Standard walkable tiles.
-Cannot move between them directly.
-- **Impassable:** Walls, rocks, etc. Cannot be entered.
-- **Ladder (Up/Down):** Acts as a warp to a different floor.
-- **Water:** Requires the HM Surf to cross.
-Can only be entered from an adjacent land tile.
-- **Ledge:** A one-way obstacle.
-Can only be jumped down from above (Y-1).
-Attempting to move up or sideways into a ledge will fail.

 # III.
 Active Puzzles & Navigation Strategy